Set Theory and Number Systems - Mathematics (Undergraduate Foundation)

 Chapter lessons

-Explains the concept of a subset, where all elements of one set are contained within another.
+This lesson explains the concept of a subset, where all elements of one set are contained within another.
 The distinction between a subset and a proper subset is clarified.
+Equality of sets are explained in terms of subsets.

 Introduces the power set of a given set A as the set of all possible subsets of A. The notation and its relationship to cardinality are covered.